-Is it a Hermie?
+Is It a Hermie?

 I will start by saying, a true hermaphrodite is rare.
 There are things that can cause a female plant to go into what is called rodelization.
 Rodelization takes place when a female plant will try to pollinate herself as a last resort when she doesn’t get pollinated and is nearing the end of her life cycle.
 That is why sometimes older or stressed female plants grow a few male “balls” as a last-ditch attempt to self-pollinate.

-In autoflowers this process can happen early, at the beginning of flowering.
+In autoflowers, this process can happen early at the beginning of flowering.
 It DOES NOT mean that your plant is a hermaphrodite!
-This is a natural response to some sort of stress trigger, it can be anything from temperature swings, humidity issues, watering issues, lighting issues, etc. We have not identified what exactly causes this rodelization response.
-What we do know is that it is generally not a cause for concern.
+This is a natural response to some sort of stress trigger, which can be anything from:

 Next we will identify how to tell if your plant is has “stress sacs” or is a true hermie.